dev-pasa/data-structures-and-algorithms/README.md

 * The goal is to learn data strctures and algorithms using C#.
 This is my learning experience using a strictly typed object oriented language.
 Through out the process I will analyze the theoretical running times of operations on the data structures.

 ## My primary focus will be on three main things:
 * Correctness: The data structure should correctly implement its interface.
+Use testing for validation and also try to include separtion of concerts for better algorithm pattern.
 * Time complexity: The running times of operations on the data structure should be as small as possible.
 * Space complexity: The data structure should use as little memory as possible.